taham8875/todo-app/README.md

 - [ ] Incremental counters, don't use incremental ids for the todo items, for example, a todo competitor company can easily guess the number of todos you have created so far.
 Use UUIDs instead.
 - [ ] The user should be able to change the order of the todo items.
 May be some todo items are more important than others.
 - [ ] `PUT` works fine, `PATCH` doesn't.
-- [ ] Commenting, controversially developers should not comment their code, comments should describe why, not what.
+- [ ] Commenting, controversially, developers should not comment their code, comments should describe why, not what.
 And the code should be self-explanatory.
 Watch : https://youtu.be/Bf7vDBBOBUA
 -  [ ] Testing, instead of using postman, I should write some tests.
 - [ ] Dark mode is a nice to have feature.
 - [ ] Adding logout functionality.